lastcallsoftware/trackeats/docs/setting-up.md

 /home/<username>).

-5. Log on to the trackeats server and change your password [NOTE: This bit may have a few bumps.
-I probably missed some steps here.]
-I have already created a userID for you on the trackeats server with the credentials "alex" and "password":
+5. Log on to the trackeats server and change your password I have already created a userID for you on the trackeats server with a username of "alex", and password of "password": ssh alex@trackeats.com
-    ssh alex@trackeats.com
 Once you are successfully logged on, please change your password:
     passwd